Do you know the reasons why you shouldn't do resource planning in Excel? Turns out you're making your job way harder than it needs to be.

 As we've established, resource planning really isn't the right use-case for Microsoft Excel.
 Moving to a dedicated resource planning software is going to make a lot more sense, especially if your organization is growing.

-Resource planning tools are be built with the challenges of project resource management in mind.
+Resource planning tools are built with the challenges of project resource management in mind.
 They offer features that will save you time on resource management tasks, surfacing the data that you need to see, and staying up-to-date with changes to resource availability.

-Let's look at an example: Runn, for instance, warns you when a resource is overallocated.
-But, not only that, it also makes it simple for you to find a resource with the same skills who does have availability in their schedule - and transfer the assignment to them with the click of a button.
+Let's look at an example: Runn warns you when a resource is overallocated.
+But, not only that, it also makes it simple for you to find a resource with the same skills who does have availability in their schedule – and transfer the assignment to them with the click of a button.
 The resource in question will then receive a notification to let them know about their new assignment.

 However, finding the best resource planning tool for your organization is going to take some time, and a bit of shopping around.
 To prepare for this process, you're going to need to compile a list of features that your ideal solution must have, as well as any "nice to haves" that you might appreciate (perhaps pre-made resource reports?).